 Safeguarding Policies and Procedures

 “Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
-Safeguarding means: protecting children from abuse and maltreatment. preventing harm to children’s health or development. ensuring children grow up with the provision of safe and effective care.”NSPCC
+Safeguarding means: protecting children from abuse and maltreatment.
+Preventing harm to children’s health or development.
+Ensuring children grow up with the provision of safe and effective care.
+Taking action to enable all children and young people to have the best outcomes.”NSPCC

 Does your swim school have a safeguarding policy?
 Water Wizards Swim School recognises the responsibility for safeguarding children belongs to ALL those who work directly with, or have responsibility for, children at Water Wizards Swim School.
 We are committed to providing an environment in which all children and young people participating in activities have a safe and positive experience.